oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

 #### Unicast and Well Known Address
 When the first Coherence process starts, it will form a cluster.
-The next Coherence process to start (for example, in a different pod), it will use UDP to try to contact the senior member.
+The next Coherence process to start (for example, in a different pod), will use UDP to try to contact the senior member.

 If you create a WebLogic domain which contains a Coherence cluster